 Keep kids engaged by rotating the reading matter and adding regular new titles.
 Storybooks are ideal for under-fives, as they convey the narrative via bold illustrations, pop-ups and flaps, rather than lots of words.
 For children approaching school age, flash cards are a quirky alternative to leafing through regular books.
 Your nook should provide an uncluttered space to lay them out too.

 Storage solutions that children can access themselves are important.
 Something like a large storage basket keeps books orderly and gives you the option of moving it out of the way when reading time's over.
 Another solution is a toy wagon.
 It's perfect for parking up next to a beanbag on the floor, so they can grab a book whenever they like.
 If you'd rather use a shelf, try to create a visual display with the covers facing outwards.
 Under-fives are stimulated primarily by visuals, so help them choose by the cover artwork.
 Of course they say not to judge a book by its cover, but kids definitely do - so roll with it.

 To encourage reluctant readers, or kids who'd rather be playing with toys, characterful cushions can be a really effective lure.
-We love the wigiwama Button and Star Cushions, all of which add a playful touch and amp up the comfort.
+We love wigiwama's cushions because they add a playful touch and amp up the comfort.

 A reading nook needs to entice.
 For ours, we painted a dark feature wall to enhance the cosy atmosphere and added some decals on the white walls for extra interest.
 They're a simple solution for a temporary decorative update.
 Soft lighting is also key.
 For readers that like to migrate from nook to bed, something rechargable and portable is a fun choice.